levante-framework/levante-surveys/README.md

 **Primary Goals:**
 - Create a standalone survey management application separate from the main levante-dashboard
 - Load existing surveys from Google Cloud Storage (GCS) buckets
-- Provide a visual interface to edit surveys using SurveyJS Creator
+- (TBD) Provide a visual interface to edit surveys using SurveyJS Creator
-- Allow creation of new surveys from scratch
 - Maintain compatibility with the existing survey format used in the main platform

 **Core Features:**
-- 📋 **Survey Management**: Visual interface for creating, editing, and managing surveys
 - 🌍 **Translation System**: Complete automated workflow for multilingual deployment
 - ☁️ **Cloud Integration**: Seamless Google Cloud Storage integration
 - 🔍 **Survey Preview**: Real-time preview as respondents would see them